lolzio5/Team05-RISCV-Final/README.md

 ## (1.0) Repository Branch Descriptions :

-The tables below describes the usage of various branches for development and deployment purposes
+The tables below describe the usage of various branches for development and deployment purposes

 **Table(1.0.1) :** Assessed/Deployment Repository Branches